lyhappy/lyhappy.github.io/_posts/2017-05-08-apue-ch4-note.md

 S_IWOTH | other-write | other permission to write file | other permission to remove and create files in directory S_IXOTH | other-execute | other permission to execute file | other permission to search for given pathname in directory

-The final nine constants can also be grouped into threes, as follows:
+The final nine constants can also be grouped into threes, as follows:<br>
           S_IRWXU = S_IRUSR | S_IWUSR | S_IXUSR<br>
           S_IRWXG = S_IRGRP | S_IWGRP | S_IXGRP<br>
           S_IRWXO = S_IROTH | S_IWOTH | S_IXOTH<br>